 Despite the advances, important questions remain about organic polymorphs and solid forms in general.
-For example,
+For example:

-(1) Are polymorphs predictable?: There have been significant efforts to predict polymorphs a priori through computations, largely empirical or semi-empirical.
+- (1) Are polymorphs predictable?
+There have been significant efforts to predict polymorphs a priori through computations, largely empirical or semi-empirical.
 These efforts have been "graded" through a series of "blind tests".
 While the score cards to date are disappointing, such efforts will likely continue.
-New advances in computations will fundamentally improve the science and engineering of polymorphs, which can have tremendous impact on pharmaceutical science and on organic solid state chemistry in general.

-(2) Are the relative growth rates of polymorphs predictable from their crystal structures?: Recent studies have demonstrated that the initial nucleation does not ensure the polymorph in the final product (Figure 8.4 [303, 304]).
+New advances in computations will fundamentally improve the science and engineering of polymorphs, which can have tremendous impact on pharmaceutical science and on organic solid-state chemistry in general. - (2) Are the relative growth rates of polymorphs predictable from their crystal structures?
+Recent studies have demonstrated that the initial nucleation does not ensure the polymorph in the final product (Fig. 8.4 [303,304]).
 The relative growth rates of polymorphs are another key factor.
 Computational predictions of polymorphs frequently found many more polymorphs than observed experimentally and the cause, again, is thought to be their relative growth rates.
-Understanding the relative growth rates of different crystal kinetic forms provide control of а crystallization needed to synthesize materials of desired properties.
-In the case of polymorphs, predicting their relative growth rates are a well defined, likely solvable problem because their crystal structures are known and they grow from the same liquid.
+Understanding the relative growth rates of different crystal forms provide a kinetic control of crystallization needed to synthesize materials of desired properties.
+In the case of polymorphs, predicting their relative growth rates are a well defined, likely solvable, problem because their crystal structures are known and they grow from the same liquid.

-Figure 8.4.
+Fig. 8.4.
 Cross-nucleation between polymorphs.
-Crystallization of D-mannitol yielded the δ polymorph and then the α polymorph, with α nucleating on δ .
+Crystallization of D-mannitol yielded the $\delta$ polymorph and then the $\alpha$ polymorph, with $\alpha$ nucleating on $\delta$ .